wso2-extensions/identity-inbound-auth-jwtsso/docs/config.md

 ### Configuring the application

 1. Enable JWT SSO on your application.
-Refer to your application's documentation for instruction on enabling JWT SSO for your application.
+Refer to your application's documentation for instructions on enabling JWT SSO for your application.
 2. Get the configuration details of the application by signing into the admin portal or referring to the documentation of your application.